jkamenik/orig-blog/source/_posts/2015-02-10-emacs-fullscreen.markdown

 Note: "s" is "super" which is what the "cmd" key maps to.

-I run `C+x e` to evalute the lisp code and then I use the keyboard combination `ctrl + cmd + f`, but nothing happens.
+I run `C+x e` to evaluate the lisp code and then I use the keyboard combination `ctrl + cmd + f`, but nothing happens.
 What gives?

 I use the help system describe-key to find out what it is bound to